arizona-linguistics/colrc-v2/README.md

 No matter how you created the file, copy and paste the following code block into the file.
 Then change the [yourfilepath] to match your path to the data/odinson directory.
-If you're not sure what yourfilepath is, you can type `pwd` (print working directory) at the command line To reveal your current location.
+If you're not sure what yourfilepath is, you can type `pwd` (print working directory) at the command line to reveal your current location.